charlotte-2222/charlotte-2222/README.md

 ### Projects I Wanna Work On (soon):
 * Rust, It's got big dev energy - and i have small dev energy
 * C# in a Unity environment - my last game didn't go so well...
+* Webscraping w/ Python *(if Caleb can pull pictures of cats, I wanna pull pictures of rabbits)*

 ---